Mitigare Prescribing Information

 Advise patients that muscle pain or weakness, tingling or numbness in fingers or toes may occur with Mitigare® alone or when it is used with certain other drugs.
 Patients developing any of these signs or symptoms must discontinue Mitigare® and seek medical evaluation immediately.

-Hikma Americas, Inc.
+Hikma Specialty USA Inc.

 Mitigare® (mīt-ah-gär-ay) Capsules